Greybody factors of string-corrected d-dimensional black holes: Introduction

 A more recent approach to the computation of greybody factors is based on the fact that the dynamics of perturbed non-rotating black holes admits an infinite number of symmetries that are generated by the flow of the Korteweg-de Vries equation.
 Associated to these symmetries there is an infinite number of conserved quantities (Korteweg-de Vries integrals), which fully determine the greybody factors.
 This approach has been applied to Schwarzschild black holes in \cite{Lenzi:2022wjv,Lenzi:2023inn}.

-Recently it was observed that black hole greybody factors could also be important in the modelling of post-merger gravitational wave ringdown signals \cite{Oshita:2023cjz,Konoplya:2024lir,Rosato:2024arw}.
-Differently than the quasinormal spectra, greybody factors are stable under relatively small deformations of the black hole geometry.
-Therefore, greybody factors may be useful not only for computing the spectrum of Hawking radiation but also in the context of astrophysical observations of gravitational waves from black holes.

 It is of obviously relevance to extend the studies of emission spectra and greybody factors to black holes with higher derivative corrections, namely those coming from string theory.
 In Einstein-Gauss-Bonnet gravity in $d$ dimensions, greybody factors have been computed, in the low frequency limit and for $S$ waves of scalar, fermion and gauge fields, in brane world scenarios and for asymptotically flat black holes in \cite{Grain:2005my}.
 This limit was also taken in the study of scattering problems for the same type of black holes with string corrections in \cite{Moura:2006pz,Moura:2011rr}.
-These studies have been extended for scalar fields and de Sitter $d-$dimensional black holes and for modes with higher $\ell$, also with Gauss-Bonnet corrections, in \cite{Zhang:2017yfu}.
+These studies have been extended for scalar fields and de Sitter $d-$dimensional black holes and for modes with higher $\ell$, also with Gauss-Bonnet corrections, in \cite{Zhang:2017yfu,Zhang:2020qam}.
+Greybody factors have also been studied for black holes in $f\left(\R\right)$ gravity coupled to a cloud of strings (in $d=3$ \cite{Ovgun:2018gwt}) and for charged black holes in nonlinear electrodynamics (in $d=3$ \cite{Panotopoulos:2018pvu} and $d=4$ \cite{Okyay:2021nnh}).

 In this article, we will take the opposite (high frequency) limit in two ways: the eikonal (geometrical optics) limit, corresponding to a large real part of the frequency of the emitted radiation; and the asymptotic (highly damped) limit, corresponding to a large imaginary part of such frequency.
 We will consider $d-$dimensional spherically symmetric black holes with leading string-theoretical $\a$ corrections, and we will compute their greybody factors for emitted massless scalars and gravitons (corresponding to tensorial perturbations of the metric).